 Do not use Invega to treat any other complaint unless your doctor says so.

 Do not give this medicine to anyone else, even if their symptoms seem similar.

-Do not stop taking Invega without first checking with your doctor.
+Do not change your dose or stop taking Invega without first checking with your doctor.

 Do not drink alcohol.

 Ask your doctor before taking any other medicines.

 Invega can increase the effects of medicines which slow your reactions.
 Always ask

 your doctor or pharmacist before taking other medicines including herbal treatments

 and medicines that can be bought in a pharmacy or supermarket.

 Avoid driving or operating machinery until you are sure that Invega does not affect